samnoh/random_youtube_comments_picker/README.md

 ## Requirements

 -   Node.js & npm (or yarn)
--   You should have your own Youtube API key - [Link](https://developers.google.com/youtube/v3/getting-started)
+-   You should have your own YouTube API key - [Link](https://developers.google.com/youtube/v3/getting-started)
 -   Edit .env file before running

 ## .env

--   `API_KEY`: Your own Youtube API Key
+-   `API_KEY`: Your own YouTube API Key
 -   `FILTER_NULL_EMAIL=false`: Filter comments with no emails
 -   `HIDE_EMAIL_ON_CONSOLE=true`: Hide parts of winners' email addresses on console for privacy